Evidence Trail Timeline: Owen Hamall 1841-1967 | BCG Case Study

 Research Discovery: March 2024

 BREAKTHROUGH DOCUMENT DISCOVERED: After six years of searching baptism records, the 1883 baptism of William Hamall was located showing William Thornton as sponsor.
 Follow-up research found Owen Hamall serving as sponsor for William Thornton's daughter Mary in the same year.
-This reciprocal sponsorship pattern finally proved the family relationship between Owen and William Thornton, solving the 1880 census mystery that had launched the entire research project.
+This reciprocal sponsorship pattern finally proved the family relationship between Owen and William Thornton, solving the 1880 census mystery that had launched the entire research project in September 2018.

 Era VI: The Research Journey